DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-10-30-feedback-component.md

 ---
 title: Prompting for feedback throughout the application journey
-description: Invites candidate’s to provide feedback on the current page.
+description: Inviting candidates to provide feedback on the current page.
 date: 2020-10-30
 related:
   items: